Interstate 205 Oregon / Washington

-Interstate 205 is generally a six-lane, divided freeway that bypasses Portland by way of Oregon City and Portland International Airport.
-The rights of way for Interstate 205 are wide enough to allow for future expansion.
-Photo taken 08/27/06.
+Interstate 205 is generally a six lane freeway that bypasses Portland by way of Oregon City and Portland International Airport.
+The right of way for I-205 is wide enough to accommodate future expansion.
+08/27/06

-To avoid the Interstate Bridge north of downtown Portland on Interstate 5, Interstate 205 is a recommended alternate route for through traffic.
+To avoid the Interstate Bridge north of downtown Portland on Interstate 5, I-205 is a recommended alternate route for through traffic.

-Construction of Interstate 205, the East Portland Freeway, was delayed throughout the 1970s as a result of a series of challenges related to the Environmental Impact Statement.1 Nevertheless, Interstate 205 was completed in stages between 1970 and 1983:
+Construction of Interstate 205, the East Portland Freeway, was delayed throughout the 1970s as a result of a series of challenges related to the Environmental Impact Statement (EIS).1 Nevertheless, I-205 was completed in stages: